ADBeta/psx-comBINe/README.md

 * make a verbose error handler
 * Parent directory handler may not play nice with windows. make a test for this
 before full deploy.
-* Add function to create an output directory at parent directory.
+* Look into creating a better way to create a new directory that doesn't require
+C++17
+* Create user input handler for flags

 ## Changelog
 * 0.0.1 - Initial base design.